 This course is delivered from Lonsdale Institute’s Melbourne and Sydney city campuses.

 A variety of methods are incorporated into the course to accommodate different learning styles.
-These include project work, reports, portfolio development as well as individual presentations.
+These include, but are not limited to, project work, reports, observations, portfolio development, case study analysis, and individual presentations.

 To enter this qualification, candidates must provide evidence of the following: